Voluntary Services

 What do volunteers do?

-Volunteers participate in a wide range of non-clinical activities across CNTW, complementing the work of healthcare professionals to enhance the experience of our service users.
+Volunteers participate in a wide range of non-clinical activities across CNTW, complimenting the work of healthcare professionals to enhance the experience of our service users and carers.

 Where will I be volunteering and for how long?

-Before you commence as a volunteer you will be required to attend Volunteer Induction Training.
-Further training may be required dependent upon your project choice.
+Before you commence as a volunteer you will be required to attend our Volunteer Induction Training.
+Further training may be required dependent upon your project choice (for example dementia friend awareness training).
 You will also be required to attend regular training updates.

-Volunteers are reimbursed with agreed actual out of pocket expenses for travel to their volunteering role, training and support meetings in line with our Trust policies.
+Volunteers are reimbursed with agreed actual out of pocket expenses for travel to and from their volunteering role, training and support meetings in line with our Trust policies.

 It seems that the simple kindness shown by people who have no motive other than a wish to give their time, helps our service users feel valued and less isolated.